programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 difficulty: 2
 activity: analyzing
 topics: [machine-learning]
-abstract: "This tutorial provides a beginner-friendly introduction to convolutional neural networks (CNNs) for image classification.
+abstract: "This lesson provides a beginner-friendly introduction to convolutional neural networks (CNNs) for image classification.
 The tutorial provides a conceptual understanding of how neural networks work by using Google's Teachable Machine to train a model on paintings from the ArtUK database.
-The tutorial also demonstrates how to use Javascript to embed the model in a live website."
+This lesson also demonstrates how to use Javascript to embed the model in a live website."
 avatar_alt: "Cherub behind a devil mask.
 From \"Poets' Wit and Humour\".
 Selected by William Henry Willis, London (1882)."
-doi: tbc
+doi: 10.46430/phen0108
 ---